balena-io/docs/pages/tools/python-sdk.md

 #### Args:
     device_uuid (Optional[str]): device uuid.
     app_id (Optional[str]): application id.
+    force (Optional[bool]): If force is True, the update lock will be overridden.

 #### Returns:
     dict: when successful, this dictionary is returned `{ 'Data': 'OK', 'Error': '' }`.